aerospike/aerospike-client-python/doc/client.rst

     .. method:: query_apply(ns, set, predicate, module, function[, args[, policy: dict]]) -> int

         Initiate a query and apply a record UDF to each record matched by the query.

-This method blocks until the query is completed.
+        This method blocks until the query is complete.

         :param str ns: the namespace in the aerospike cluster.
         :param str set: the set name.
 Should be :py:obj:`None` if you want to query records in the *ns* which are in no set.